 5% of what they learn when they’ve learned from lecture

 The 5% that attendees learn from a lecture alone seems like a big waste of money to an organization.
 This is why I always like to make speeches interactive.
 You can’t learn about creativity and innovation just by reading a book or hearing a lecture.
-You have to do it yourself, just like you can’t learn to be a speaker, actor, dancer, singer, chef, mechanic, or just about anything by simply hearing a lecture of reading a book.
+You have to do it yourself.
+Just like you can’t learn to be a speaker, actor, dancer, singer, chef, mechanic, or just about anything by simply hearing a lecture or reading a book.
 You have to jump in and do it.
+This is how you learn.

 I teach creativity and innovation by having audience members go onstage and participate in improv and brain games or learn storytelling by writing and telling stories.
 Most people resist because they don’t want to look stupid in front of their peers or managers.
 They don’t want to make a mistake.